Top 5 Food Markets in Paris

 The best one: Marché Bastille

 Next up on our list of top 5 food markets in Paris is the Marché Bastille.
 Just next to the Bastille monument, Marché Bastille is always busy and has a great selection.
 This was the first market I discovered in Paris, and four years later I still think it’s the best one!
-Florists, butchers, cheese shops, fishmongers and newsstands are all part of the lively Bastille market.
+Florists, butchers, cheese shops (read about French cheese), fishmongers and newsstands are all part of the lively Bastille market.
 There are plenty of options to choose from, whether you’re grocery shopping or want to grab a bite to eat, Marché Bastille has you covered.

 The best time to visit this market is in the early morning (around 8 A.M.), vendors are just getting set up, so you’ll find the freshest products.
 This market is only open on Thursdays and Sundays, but the wide selection can’t be beat!